Protein design with RL from AI feedback

 Experiment 1

-I first trained the agent to apply a minimal number of edits to a starting sequence to maximize the AlphaFold pLDDT score, which quantifies how well-defined the protein’s structure is.
+I first trained the agent to apply a minimal number of edits to a starting sequence to maximize the ESMFold pLDDT score, which quantifies how well-defined the protein’s structure is.
 I only looked at short sequences of 20 residues.
 I used a 2-layer transformer, and joinly embedded the initial and starting sequence on a per-residue basis.
 After training for 16h on 8 4090s, the model increases the aggregate pLDDT score by 25% within an edit distance of 4.

 Gallery